surveyjs/survey-creator/docs/get-started-vue.md

 ---
 # Form Builder for Vue.js

-SurveyJS Vue Form Builder is an open-source UI component that seamlessly integrates with any backend system and allows you to create and style multiple dynamic HTML forms in any Vue application.
-It generates form definitions (schemas) in real-time and offers a no-code drag-and-drop interface that makes form creation accessible to anyone.
-The form builder UI features a dedicated GUI for conditional rules and form branching, and an integrated CSS theme editor for custom form styling and branding.
-In this guide, the terms Form Builder and Survey Creator are used interchangeably, and both refer to the SurveyJS form building component for Vue.js.

-This step-by-step tutorial will help you get started with the [Form Builder](https://surveyjs.io/create-survey) component in a Vue 2 or Vue 3 application.
+[SurveyJS Vue Form Builder](https://surveyjs.io/create-free-survey) is an open-source UI component that seamlessly integrates with any backend system and allows you to create and style multiple dynamic HTML forms in any Vue application.
+This component generates form definitions (schemas) in real-time and offers a no-code drag-and-drop interface that makes form creation accessible to anyone.
+The form builder features a dedicated GUI for conditional rules and form branching and an integrated CSS theme editor for custom form styling and branding.
+This step-by-step tutorial will help you get started with the Form Builder component in a Vue 2 or Vue 3 application.
 To add the component to your application, follow the steps below:

 - [Add Survey Creator to a Vue 3 Application](#add-survey-creator-to-a-vue-3-application)
   - [Install the `survey-creator-vue` npm Package](#install-the-survey-creator-vue-npm-package)